NOAA-OWP/lstm/README.md

 Note that this code assumes the use of the `bmi_lstm` environment for Anaconda.
 To load this environment, enter `conda activate bmi_lstm`.
 Install the library, `pip install lstm` and execute `python -m lstm`.
 See [PACKAGE.md](./PACKAGE.md) for more information about running lstm as a python library.

 Be aware that these scripts are examples and may require changes for your use case.
-For example, the Python script was developed for the trained LSTM model with limited attributes (`hourly_slope_mean_precip_temp`) and the for loop will need to be changed if running with the LSTM model that was trained with all attributes (an example of this code can be found in the [Jupyter Notebook](./notebooks/run_lstm_with_bmi.ipynb).

 Running these examples of trained LSTM-based hydrological models require these general steps:
-1. Retrieve atmospheric forcing data that match those included in the trained model
+1. Retrieve atmospheric forcing data that match those included in the trained models
-2. Retrieve the catchment attributes that match those included in the trained model
+2. Retrieve the catchment attributes that match those included in the trained models
 3. Create a configuration file with the key-value pairs that can be used by the BMI
 4. Run a script with the Python commands for the BMI model control functions